matt-cha/ajax-project/README.md

 ## Why I Built This

-As a fan of the game in my spare time and growing up playing this game, I wanted to build an application that would let me quickly display and see my favorite characters from the game and at a moment's notice listen to the music from the game that I often listen to while I study and work on my code.
+As a fan of the game in my spare time and growing up playing this game, I wanted to build an application that would let me quickly display and see my favorite characters from the game and at a moment's notice listen to the music from the game that I often listen to while I study and work daily.

 ## Live Demo